Pondering midsummer torpor6th July 2009

-With all of the attention given to winter hibernation, it is easy to forget that there is summertime laziness too.
+With all the attention given to winter hibernation, it is easy to forget that there is summertime laziness too.
 Regular readers will realise that I prize the period of the year between the winter solstice and its summer equivalent highly and especially the eruption of verdant vegetation that gives us the wonders of May.
-The trouble with that is that the wind can evade your sails after the longest day of the year and you get to wondering if the year has past its best like I did on here about this time last year.
-This time around, I am less bothered by the matter and am seemingly more open to the attractions of the time of year and the observation that the countryside still delights even with cloudy skies.
+The trouble with that is that the wind can evade your sails after the longest day of the year and you get to wondering if the year has passed its best like I did on here about this time last year.
+This time around, I am less bothered by the matter and I am seemingly more open to the attractions of the time of year and the observation that the countryside still delights even with cloudy skies.

 Speaking of last year, July was a quiet month with a perhaps foolish walking trip to Welshpool on an oppressively hot Sunday at the end of the month.
 Apart from that, it was left to bike rides to capture any episodes of dry or sunny weather because of other preoccupations and distractions about this time; some involvement with dramatic activity in the world of WordPress was only partly to blame.